-What is the difference between a certifying body and a training provider?
+What is the difference between a certification body and a training provider?

-The iSAQB has stipulated that there be a formal and organisational separation between training course providers and certifying bodies – hence these two different roles.
+The iSAQB has stipulated that there be a formal and organizational separation between training course providers and certification bodies – hence these two different roles.
 Training course providers offer training, courses, workshops in order to prepare you for the CPSA‑F examination for instance, or your CPSA‑A examination project.

 Which requirements must I fulfil to access Foundation Level certification?